Medical Editor: John P. Cunha, DO, FACOEP

-Lanoxin (digoxin) is a drug used to enhance the strength of the heartbeat and improve heart beat regularity.
-It is available in generic form and is used to treat a number of different heart problems.
+Lanoxin (digoxin) is a drug used to enhance the strength of the heartbeat and improve heart beat regularity and is used to treat a number of different heart problems.
+Lanoxin is available in generic form.
 Common side effects of Lanoxin include:

 Our Lanoxin Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 The following adverse reactions are included in more detail in the WARNINGS AND PRECAUTIONS section of the label:

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

 In general, the adverse reactions of LANOXIN are dose-dependent and occur at doses higher than those needed to achieve a therapeutic effect.
 Hence, adverse reactions are less common when LANOXIN is used within the recommended dose range, is maintained within the therapeutic serum concentration range, and when there is careful attention to concurrent medications and conditions.

 In the DIG trial (a trial investigating the effect of digoxin on mortality and morbidity in patients with heart failure), the incidence of hospitalization for suspected digoxin toxicity was 2% in patients taking LANOXIN compared to 0.9% in patients taking placebo [see Clinical Studies].